-Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
-Questions of Sections A-D should be set from UNITs I-IV of the syllabus respectively.
+Eight questions of equal marks (4 marks each) are to be set, two in each of the four Sections (A-D).
+Questions of Sections A-D should be set from unit I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
 The fifth question may be attempted from any Section.

-The Organisation of Life
+The Organization of Life

-- 1. Biologically important molecules: Carbohydrates, lipids, proteins and nucleic acids. - 2.
-The life of cells The cell theory, general characteristics of cells, difference between prokaryotic and eukaryotic cells, difference between plant and animal cells, cell organells.
+Biologically important molecules: Carbohydrates, lipids, proteins and nucleic acids.
+The life of cells - The cell theory, general characteristics of cells, difference between prokaryotic and eukaryotic cells, difference between plant and animal cells, cell organelles.

-3. Tissues, organs and organ systems: Animal tissues; epithelial tissues, connective tissues, muscle tissue, nervous tissue and neoplasias; plant tissue: maristematic tissue, permanent tissues.
+Tissues, organs and organ systems: Animal tissues; epithelial tissues, connective tissues, muscle tissue, nervous tissue and neoplasias; plant tissue: meristematic tissue, permanent tissues.